Period integrals of hypersurfaces via tropical geometry: Proof of th:main1

 From this and $d \lb \tilde{f}_t^{w} \circ i_t \rb=\left| 1+\varepsilon_0 e^{\sqrt{-1}\theta} \right| \cdot d \lb g_t^\theta \circ i_t \rb$, we can see that \eqref{eq:vol-est} is bounded by a constant.
 We obtained the lemma.

-Indeed we used this lemma in order to prove \pref{th:main}, when we ignore the perturbation $\delta$ of the cycle in \eqref{eq:int2}.
-However, the perturbation is unnecessary for the above integral $\int_{C_t^{0}} \Omega_t^{1, 0}$, since the cycle $C_t^{0}$ is given as the positive real locus of $\lc g_t^\theta =0 \rc$, and we do not need to consider its parallel transport in \eqref{eq:ch-family} for constructing $C_t^{0}$.
+Indeed we used this lemma in order to prove \pref{th:main1}, when we evaluate the effect of the perturbation $\delta$ on the period integral in \eqref{eq:int2}.
+However, the perturbation $\delta$ is unnecessary for the above integral $\int_{C_t^{0}} \Omega_t^{1, 0}$, since the cycle $C_t^{0}$ is given as the positive real locus of $\lc g_t^\theta =0 \rc$, and we do not need to consider its transport in \eqref{eq:ch-family} for constructing $C_t^{0}$.
 Therefore, there is no circular reasoning. \end{proof}